sabloger/sitemap-generator/README.md

   - [x] Compress option
   - [x] Break the sitemap xml file in case of exceeding the sitemaps.org limits (50,000 urls OR 50MB uncompressed file)
+  - [ ] Ability to set Sitemap uri on server to set on it's url in sitemap_index file
   - [x] Ping search engines for sitemap_index
   - [ ] Ping search engines for single sitemap
   - [ ] Break the sitemap_index xml file in case of exceeding